 This will enable the church to continue to support some of the most vulnerable people in our area and safeguard the building for generations to come.

 For the area to thrive, its outdoor spaces and streets must be of a high standard and function to meet the needs of those who live, work and run businesses here, as well as appeal to those visiting or passing through the area.

-We are actively seeking infrastructure projects to put forward for CIL funding that will improve the area’s outdoor spaces and public realm
+We support infrastructure projects that will improve the area's outdoor spaces and public realm.

 We are developing policies for the Neighbourhood Plan that work within existing planning frameworks to ensure that public spaces and local streets work for all members of the community.
 Policies currently under consideration include encouraging sustainable transport (reducing car use and encouraging walking and cycling), support for small businesses (including retail) as well as focussed policies in areas such as Edgware Road.

 Completed in August 2021 by Marble Arch London BID, the Edgware Road Insights Study provides an economic overview of the trading scene across the Forum’s western edge.
 The study covered ground floor uses, lease lengths, rents, vacancy rates, catchment area, night-time economy, development pipeline and user perceptions, plus a set of detailed planning recommendations to underpin and provide the evidence base for Edgware Road Corridor policies in our emerging Neighbourhood Plan.

 The Forum part funded the study through CIL, along with matching funding from the Hyde Park Paddington Forum which covers the western side of Edgware Road.

 Get in touch by completing the form or alternatively email us at email@example.com